luigiPP93/FGSM-Road-Shield/README.md

 ## Prerequisites
 To run the code, you need to:
 1. Download the DataSet: https://bitbucket.org/jadslim/german-traffic-signs/src/master/
-2. Download the required library dependencies present in the file requirements.txt
+2. Download the required library dependencies present in the`requirements.txt ` file.
 2. Create the following files by un-commenting the code in the `fgsm.py` file:
    - `x_adversarial_test.npy`
    - `x_adversarial_train.npy`